Semi-conjugacy rigidity for endomorphisms derived from Anosov on the 2-torus: DA endomorphisms with unstable cone-fields

-In \cite{AGGS23}, it is proved that if $f$ is an Anosov endomorphism on $\TT^2$, then $f$ is conjugate to its linearization if and only if $f$ has same periodic Lyapunov exponents on stable bundle as the one of its linearization.
-Combining this result and Corollary \ref{6 cor}, we complete the proof of Theorem \ref{6 thm}.
+In \cite{AGGS23}, it is further proved that if $f$ is a $C^{1+}$-smooth Anosov endomorphism on $\TT^2$, then $f$ is conjugate to its linearization if and only if $f$ has same periodic Lyapunov exponents on stable bundle as the one of its linearization.
+Combining this result and Theorem \ref{main-thm-cu}, we can complete the proof of Corollary \ref{main-cor-cu}.
+For convenience, we recall the four items in Corollary \ref{main-cor-cu} as follows: \begin{enumerate} \item $f$ is semi-conjugate to $A$ via $h:\mtt$; \item $f$ is conjugate to $A$ via $h:\mtt$; \item $f$ is special; \item $f$ is Anosov and $\lambda^s(p,f)=\lambda^s(A)$, for any $p\in {\rm Per}(f)$. \end{enumerate}